prasasatbumi/TUGAS1-PuhSepuh/README.md

     }
 ])
 ```
-After successfully entering data, MongoDB will automatically add the `_id` field with an ObjectId value to each document.
+After successfully entering data, mongodb will automatically add the `_id` field with an ObjectId value to each document.

 To read all documents in the collection, pass an empty document as the query filter parameter to the find method.
 The query filter parameter determines the select criteria.
+For example:
 ```
 use myNewDatabase
 db.myCollection.find()
+[
+  {
+    _id: ObjectId("6528e4c7b33e2442d817cea1"),
+    'Washington/Reagan National Airport, DC (KDCA)': {
+      Overnight: 'Partly cloudy, with a low around 51.
+Calm wind',
+      Friday: 'Sunny, with a high near 70.
+Northeast wind around 7 mph',
+      FridayNight: 'Mostly clear, with a low around 51.
+Light northeast wind',
+      Saturday: 'Showers, with thunderstorms also possible after 5pm.
+High near 63.
+Southeast wind 5 to 9 mph.
+Chance of precipitation is 80%.
+New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms',
+      SaturdayNight: 'Showers and possibly a thunderstorm.
+Low around 50.
+North wind 6 to 8 mph.
+Chance of precipitation is 90',
+      Sunday: 'Showers likely, mainly before 8am.
+Mostly cloudy, with a high near 60.
+Chance of precipitation is 60',
+      SundayNight: 'Mostly cloudy, with a low around 4',
+      Monday: 'Partly sunny, with a high near 5',
+      MondayNight: 'A chance of showers after 2am.
+Mostly cloudy, with a low around 48.
+Chance of precipitation is 30' }
+  },
+  {
+    _id: ObjectId("6528e4c7b33e2442d817cea2"),
+    'Farmingdale - Republic Airport (KFRG)': {
+      Overnight: 'Clear, with a steady temperature around 52.
+North wind around 8 mph',
+      Friday: 'Sunny, with a high near 65.
+Northwest wind 8 to 10 mph',
+      FridayNight: 'Increasing clouds, with a low around 48.
+North wind around 6 mph',
+      Saturday: 'Rain likely, mainly after 2pm.
+Mostly cloudy, with a high near 60.
+Northwest wind 5 to 7 mph.
+Chance of precipitation is 60%.
+New precipitation amounts between a quarter and half of an inch possible',
+      SaturdayNight: 'Rain likely.
+Cloudy, with a low around 49.
+Northeast wind 7 to 11 mph.
+Chance of precipitation is 70%.
+New precipitation amounts between a half and three quarters of an inch possible',
+      Sunday: 'A 30 percent chance of rain before 2pm.
+Mostly cloudy, with a high near 6',
+      SundayNight: 'Mostly cloudy, with a low around 5',
+      Monday: 'Mostly cloudy, with a high near 6',
+      MondayNight: 'A 30 percent chance of rain.
+Mostly cloudy, with a low around 5' }
+  }
+]
 ```